tapl-org/tapl/README.md

 hatch run python ./src/tapl_lang/cli/tapl.py  ./src/examples/hello_world.tapl
 ```

 This run the code.
-Behind the scene, This will generate two files: hello_world.py (the untyped code) and hello_world1.py (the type checker).
+Behind the scene, This will generate two files:

-As you see it generates 2 files:
 - hello_world.py (untyped version of that code)
 - hello_world1.py (typechecker for that code)